Ezuharad/Ezuharad/README.md

 I am currently studying computer science at Miami University of Ohio.
 Although my past experience had a chemistry focus, I realized after working with artificial intelligence and predictive chemical models that I wanted to pursue a degree in computing.

 ## Current work
 My immediate research focus is on secure coding using artificial intelligence.
-Additionally, I am trying to learn more about the rust programming language over this winter.
+In addition to this, I work as a teacher's assistant and am taking several high-level courses, specifically ones related to web design, artificial intelligence, and computer graphics.

 ## Experience
 As a professional who pushes to learn about new tools I have worked extensively with a number of frameworks, including: